TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 <br>

-So it becomes this stupid game of chicken where you [push](https://www.todepond.com/wikiblogarden/repetition/clowning/) how far you can keep going.
+So it becomes this stupid game of chicken where you keep pushing how far you can go.

 Anyway, this post wasn't actually the zoom out style guide.
-The real zoom out style guide is [here](/wikiblogarden/academia/style/zoom-out/for/real).
+The real zoom out style guide can be found [here](/wikiblogarden/academia/style/zoom-out/for/real).